Asian citrus psyllid

 Appearance

-• Adults: Measure between 2–4 mm long with mottled brown bodies and light brown heads.
-Their wing are translucent with white and light brown spots.
-Males are smaller than females.
+• Adults: Measure between 2 mm and 4 mm long with mottled brown bodies and light brown heads.
+Wings are translucent with white and light brown spots.
+Males are smaller than females (Figure 1).

-• Eggs: Pale when newly laid, turning yellow then bright-orange before hatching.
-They are elongated and almond-shaped, around 0.3 mm long.
+• Eggs: Pale when newly laid, turning yellow then bright orange before hatching.
+They are elongated and almond-shaped, and around 0.3 mm long (Figure 4).

 Life cycle